Dress-ED: Instruction-Guided Editing for Virtual Try-On and Try-Off: Abstract

 \section{Abstract}

 Recent advances in Virtual Try-On (VTON) and Virtual Try-Off (VTOFF) have greatly improved photo-realistic fashion synthesis and garment reconstruction.
 However, existing datasets remain static, lacking instruction-driven editing for controllable and interactive fashion generation.
 In this work, we introduce the \textbf{Dress Editing Dataset} (\textbf{\dataset}), the first large-scale benchmark that unifies VTON, VTOFF, and text-guided garment editing within a single framework.
 Each sample in \dataset includes an in-shop garment image, the corresponding person image wearing the garment, their edited counterparts, and a natural-language instruction of the desired modification.
 Built through a fully automated multimodal pipeline that integrates MLLM-based garment understanding, diffusion-based editing, and LLM-guided verification, \dataset comprises over 146k verified quadruplets spanning three garment categories and seven edit types, including both appearance (\eg, color, pattern, material) and structural (\eg, sleeve length, neckline) modifications.
-Based on this benchmark, we further propose a unified multimodal diffusion framework that jointly reasons over linguistic instructions and visual garment cues, serving as a strong baseline for instruction-driven VTON and VTOFF.
-Dataset and code will be made publicly available. \keywords{Fashion \and VTON-VTOFF \and Editing}
+Based on this benchmark, we further propose a unified multimodal diffusion framework that jointly reasons over linguistic instructions and visual garment cues, serving as a strong baseline for instruction-driven VTON and VTOFF. \keywords{Virtual Try-On \and Virtual Try-Off \and Editing \and Fashion}